JensRoland/nuejs/packages/nuejs.org/docs/settings.md

 ## System Settings

-Here are all framework-specific configuration options found in the `site.yaml` file.
+Here are all framework-specific configuration options found in the `site.yaml` (or alternatively, `nue.yaml`) file.
 These settings impact system behavior and are always global, meaning they cannot be overridden at the app or page level.

 ### dist